I had no plans to write this blog post. But as they say, “If you want to make God laugh, tell him about your plans.”

 What stands out with these talented people are the conversations that we have in e-mail exchanges, coaching sessions or one-on-one after I give a talk.

 All of the conversations seem to have one thing in common.
 They tend to go like this:

 "On paper, it looks like I have it all figured out.
 I got my education.
 I have a successful career.
 I earn a good income.
 I’m married, we have a family, home..."

 Then they pause, go silent or look away before they continue.

 "However, something doesn’t feel right.
 I can’t put my finger on it but I regularly feel off balance.
+It's like a mid-career crisis.
 I don’t feel as successful or happy as I look on Facebook or LinkedIn.
 I don’t have it all figured out.
 Not hardly.
 To top things off, more is expected of me than ever before in my life.
 People count on me."

 Typically, I ask if they have shared this with others.
 Nine times out of 10 the answer is no. They say they feel guilty for complaining about what most of their friends and family perceive as their great life.
 So, they keep their feelings locked inside in the dark.